 It was really hard to get this down to the correct word length!
 I had to leave out so many fantastic examples of horrible snake-like men!
 As well as examples of brave women.
 After reading these tales, I’ve decided I don’t agree with the feminist analysis of these stories.
 Though I probably already had a skeptical bias.

-“At last!
+One of the examples I really wanted to include was The Wonderful Musician.
+This guy had a marvelous power over fellow creatures…he played his music and creatures would come to praise him.
+These creatures would trust and revere him.
+However, he kept attracting animals that didn’t please him: a wolf, a fox, a hare.
+So he promised to tutor them, but deceived them and left them to die.
+When he finally found a man, he said: “At last!
 Here comes the right sort of companion.
 It was a man I wanted, not wild animals.”
 But the wild animals are more humane than the musician was.
 The wonderful musician is like a charismatic politician.
 One that can charm people during the election or important diplomatic meetings, and afterwards he does whatever he wants–essentially stabbing his supporters in the back.
 I could have written a whole second essay on this subject. 🙂

 2012 Book 102: The Song of Achilles, by Madeline Miller (7/8/2012)

 Reason for Reading: This book won the Orange prize this year.

 My Review 5/5 stars